Egg retrieval on Shabbat

 I’ve been through 14 days of injections, and major ovarian pain, and would hate to have this be cancelled due to it falling on Shabbat.
 Any advice would be greatly appreciated.

-If this is impossible, you could hire a non-Jewish driver to take you home.
+If arranging to stay proves impossible, you could hire a non-Jewish driver to take you home.
 You would make all arrangements prior to Shabbat: the driver would wait for you at a specified time, open and close doors for you without your prompting, know in advance where to go and how to get there, and receive payment in advance.
-Also, please note that your medical team cannot include Jews in any way violating Shabbat for you.

 We wish you success in your treatment.